 - foster international educational partnerships.

-Since the MACIE program welcomes applicants from a variety of academic backgrounds, experiences, and expertise, there are endless opportunities available for those who seek to increase their marketability by earning a degree in cross-cultural and international education.
+The MACIE program welcomes applicants from a variety of academic backgrounds, experiences, and expertise, so there are endless opportunities available for those who seek to increase their professional opportunities by earning a degree in our program.
 MACIE graduates are currently working in a variety of positions in international development, with international organizations and non-profits, school policy reform, international and study abroad education, transitional schools for prospective international students, and acting as school administrators and teachers.
 The interdisciplinary nature of the MACIE degree allows our students to pursue any of these options, plus many more.

 The required core courses enhance your research, analytical, and writing skills, as well as those skills developed in the cognate (minor).
-The combined skills are a foundation of knowledge required to succeed in a multicultural and global environment.
-Whether you decide to work in the US or abroad, successfully serving diverse populations requires the cultural sensitivity and awareness that the MACIE program seeks to instill.
+These combined skills are a foundation of knowledge for success in a cross-cultural and international environment.
+Whether you work in the US or abroad, successfully serving diverse populations requires the cultural sensitivity, critical knowledge, and "wide-awakeness" that the MACIE program seeks to instill.